Payload (computing): Programming

-The string Hello, world! is the payload of JSON message, while the rest is protocol overhead.
+The string Hello, world! is the payload of the JSON message, while the rest is overhead.

 Security

-In computer security, the payload is the part of the private user text which could also contain malware such as worms or viruses which performs the malicious action; deleting data, sending spam or encrypting data.
+In computer security, the payload is the part of the private user text which could also contain malware such as worms or viruses that performs the malicious action, such as deleting data, sending spam, or encrypting data.
 In addition to the payload, such malware also typically has overhead code aimed at simply spreading itself, or avoiding detection.